 5. Changing Your Interview Time

 You may change your interview time through the NLCN system, provided time slots are still available.
-Interview time changes are accepted up to 8:30 a.m. the business day prior to the date of the interview for other PSU campuses, and up to two business days before for Behrend employers.
+Interview time changes are accepted up to 8:30 a.m. the business day prior to the date of the interview for other Penn State campuses, and up to two business days before for Behrend employers.

 7. No Shows

 Students selected for interviews who fail to appear for a scheduled interview for any reason will be considered no shows.
 No shows will have their interviewing privileges withdrawn immediately.
 The first time you miss an interview, your interview requesting/scheduling privileges will be withheld until a letter of explanation/ apology is written to the employer.
-This letter and a stamped envelope addressed to the employer must be provided to the Academic and Career Planning Center in Reed 125.
-We will mail it to the employer and reactivate your registration.
+This letter should be addressed to the company and emailed to firstname.lastname@example.org so that we can forward to the employer.
 The second offense will result in your privileges being withdrawn permanently.
 Students calling in the day of their interview for ANY reason are considered no-shows, will be blocked from using the system, and are required to write a letter of explanation/apology to the employer.

 8. Job Offers

 You are expected to notify employers who offer you a position of an acceptance or non-acceptance of an offer in a timely manner, accept an offer of employment in good faith, withdraw from the recruiting process after accepting an offer of employment and discontinue pursuit of a position with other employers upon graduation.
 Candidates who accept a position and then renege will have permanent removal of interview privileges for all OCI at all Penn State campuses, including Behrend.